Eczema Supportive & Adjunct Medications Treatments

 LOWEST SIDE EFFECTSClaritin(Loratadine)If your AD is related to allergiesIf your AD is related to allergiesOral dailyLow

 Side Effect Affected somnolence/sedation KEY TAKEAWAYSLoratadine can help reduce itching (pruritus) in people with atopic dermatitis, both during the day and night.
 More than half of patients showed positive response to the treatment.Study Summary Study Type Studied Population Results 📄Loratadine significantly reduced itching (pruritus) in patients with atopic dermatitis compared to placebo, both during day and night.
 At least 9 out of 16 patients responded positively to the treatment.Clinical Trial Total Patients: 16Majority of patients (at least 56%) responded positively to loratadine treatment 📄Loratadine was found to be as effective as hydroxyzine in treating atopic dermatitis symptoms, reducing symptoms by 57%.
 Importantly, loratadine caused much less drowsiness than hydroxyzine, with only one patient reporting sleepiness compared to eight patients on hydroxyzine.Clinical Trial Total Patients: 41Severity: not availableAge: 18-65Loratadine showed better symptom reduction than both hydroxyzine and placebo Loratadine is as effective as hydroxyzine (another antihistamine) for treating symptoms, but causes much less drowsiness.
 Only 5% of patients on loratadine reported feeling sleepy compared to 40% of those taking hydroxyzine.Study Summary Study Type Studied Population Results 📄Loratadine was found to be as effective as hydroxyzine in treating atopic dermatitis symptoms, reducing symptoms by 57%.
 Importantly, loratadine caused much less drowsiness than hydroxyzine, with only one patient reporting sleepiness compared to eight patients on hydroxyzine.Clinical Trial Total Patients: 41Severity: not availableAge: 18-65Loratadine showed better symptom reduction than both hydroxyzine and placebo When used alongside strong topical steroids (like mometasone cream), loratadine may not provide additional benefits, though it remains safe to use with no serious side effects.Study Summary Study Type Studied Population Results 📄The study found that adding loratadine (an antihistamine) to mometasone cream treatment did not provide additional benefits for children with atopic dermatitis.
 The mometasone cream alone was very effective in treating the condition.Clinical Trial Total Patients: 48Severity: not availableAge: mean age 73.67 months (approximately 6 years)Both groups showed significant improvement, with no difference between loratadine and placebo groups (p = 0.99) A newer version of loratadine (desloratadine) combined with other medications may be effective for treating eczema and reducing inflammation.Study Summary Study Type Studied Population Results 📄The combination of desloratadine citrate and compound glycyrrhizin was more effective in treating subacute eczema compared to compound glycyrrhizin alone.
-The combination therapy showed lower inflammation markers and fewer side effects.Randomized Controlled Trial Total Patients: 100Severity: subacuteAge: not availableThe combination therapy was more effective in reducing inflammation -
+The combination therapy showed lower inflammation markers and fewer side effects.Randomized Controlled Trial Total Patients: 100Severity: subacuteAge: not availableThe combination therapy was more effective in reducing inflammation Loratadine can help reduce itching (pruritus) in people with atopic dermatitis, both during the day and night.
+More than half of patients showed positive response to the treatment.

 Summary:Loratadine significantly reduced itching (pruritus) in patients with atopic dermatitis compared to placebo, both during day and night.
 At least 9 out of 16 patients responded positively to the treatment.Study Type:Clinical TrialStudied Population:Total Patients: 16Results:Majority of patients (at least 56%) responded positively to loratadine treatment